 - answer material for a test; or

-- AND if the parties expressly agree in a written instrument signed by them that the work shall be considered a work made for hire.
+- the parties expressly agree in a written instrument signed by them that the work shall be considered a work made for hire.

 So, if ACME Inc. is to be considered the author of any work created by John Smith, then BEFORE the work is created John Smith must either be (1) an employee of ACME Inc. acting within the scope of his employment, or (2) have agreed with ACME Inc. that the work (assuming it falls within one of the listed categories) will be considered a work made for hire.
 If the work is created by John Smith before he is employed as an employee of ACME Inc. to create the work, or before he agrees it will be a work for hire if he is not an employee, then John Smith will be the author and not ACME Inc.